I am going through the book of Jonah and in one of my devotions last week I was reading Chapter 2: 1-2.

 And you are sleeping.
 The cause of all the trouble and you are blissfully unaware.
 Not even a tweak of guilt (because you are running from God!) to keep you awake?

-Now I’d love to throw some stones at Jonah but I’ve sailed those waters before.
+Now I’d love to throw some stones at Jonah but I’ve sailed those waters too.

 I’ve been disobedient, and not one bit bothered.
 A heart so hardened I wasn’t even aware God was trying to catch my attention.

-The captain of the ship does catch up with Jonah and cannot believe he’s asleep.
+Now back to Jonah.
+The captain of the ship does catch up with him and cannot believe the man is asleep.
 So they try to figure why there’s a storm, and they cast lots and guess who it falls on?
 Jonah.

 Incredible, isn’t it, how we can run away from God but He still catches up.
 You do your best to ignore God, even make a little headway and He still finds you!